 Campus Disciplinary Referrals (6)

-Category Year On Campus Non-Campus Buildings or Property Public Property Total
+Cate egory Year On Campus Non-Campus Buildings or Property Public Property (2) Total

-Liquor Law Violation Referrals 2014 0 0 0 0
+Liquo Liquor Law Violation Referrals 0 0 0 0

-2013 0 0 0 0
+0 0 0 0

-2012 0 0 0 0
+Refe 0 0 0 0

-Drug Law Violation Referrals 2014 0 0 0 0
+Dru Drug Law Violation Referrals 0 0 0 0

-2013 0 0 0 0
+- 0 0 0 0

-2012 0 0 0 0
+Refe 0 0 0 0

-Illegal Weapons Violation Referrals 2014 0 0 0 0
+Illegal Weapons Violation Referrals 0 0 0 0

-2013 0 0 0 0
+0 0 0 0

-2012 0 0 0 0
+- 0 0 0 0

-Footnotes 1
+Footnotes:

 1 The Universities at Shady Grove (USG) is a Regional Center for the University System of Maryland (USM).
 Degree programs from 9 of the 12 USM institutions are offered at USG.
 Students from each of these 9 institutions attend classes at USG and in some cases may attend classes on both campuses.

 2 Statistics listed in the "Public Property" category include those that took place off campus, on public property immediately adjacent to and accessible from the campus, but not on USG-owned property.

 3 Hate Crimes are crimes that manifest evidence that the victim was intentionally selected because of the victim's actual or perceived Race (RA), Religion (RE), Sexual Orientation (SO), Gender (G), Ethnicity (E), or Disability (D).
 Any numbers in small-print parentheses would indicate how many of the total number or reported incidents were motivated by each type of bias.

-4 This category was new for reporting in 2013.
-Statistics for this crime were not collected for 2012.
+4 At the time of this reporting, the Montgomery County Police Records Unit has not yet responded to the USG request for Clery statistics.
+When those statistics are received, this chart will be updated to reflect any new informatiuon.

-5 The Montgomery County Police Department does not classify crimes into this category, Statistics in this category will only be those reported to Campus Reporting Authorities
+5 The Montgomery County Police Department does not classify crimes into this category, Statistics in this category will only be those reported or known by Campus Reporting Authorities.

 6 Individuals not arrested, but referred for possible campus disciplinary action (e.g. first offenders required to attend educational programs.)